PIK-ICoNe/OpPoDyn-Website/README.md

 ### Benchmarks

-This section is currently empty and inactive
+> [!NOTE] This section is currently empty and inactive

 ### Blog (Section Title: News)